Lorp/samsa-core/docs/SamsaGlyph.md

 The `SamsaFont` object that the glyph belongs to.
 * `SamsaGlyph.instructionLength`
 The number of bytes in the glyph’s instructions.
+* `SamsaGlyph.instructions`
+If `SamsaGlyph.instructionLength` is non-zero, this is a `SamsaBuffer` object containing the instruction bytes for the glyph; otherwise it is `undefined`.
 * `SamsaGlyph.name`
 The name of the glyph (often not used).
 * `SamsaGlyph.numberOfContours`